Julius Randle NBA Playoffs Player Props: Knicks vs. Heat

-Julius Randle and the rest of the New York Knicks hit the court versus the Miami Heat in the NBA Playoffs on Sunday, at 1:00 PM ET.
+The New York Knicks, Julius Randle included, square off versus the Miami Heat at 3:30 PM ET on Saturday in the 2023 NBA Playoffs.

-With prop bets available for Randle, let's dive into some stats and trends to assist you in making good selections.
+Let's break down the prop bets available for Randle, using stats and trends to make good predictions.

 Julius Randle Prop Bets vs. the Heat